alchitry/alchitry.github.io/content/tutorials/io-element.md

 This is done to save on the number of pins required to drive the displays.
 However, it means that we need a way to disable all but one display so that we can show a unique number on each one.

-This is where the second group of signals, `ioSel`, comes in handy.
+This is where the second group of signals, `io_select`, comes in handy.
 These are used to select which digit is active.
 Typically, only one digit will be active at any time.
 If you have more than one digit active, all active digits will show exactly the same thing since their segments are wired together.